-The rules relating to non-doms have changed from 6 April 2017 as stated in the Significant developments section, which contains a summary of the changes.
+The rules relating to non-doms have changed from 6 April 2017, with further changes introduced from 6 April 2018 as stated in the Significant developments section, which contains a summary of the changes.

 Domicile status is important because individuals who are domiciled outside the United Kingdom can elect to pay tax on overseas investment income, capital gains, and certain offshore earnings only to the extent that these are remitted to the United Kingdom.
 This is called the 'remittance basis' of taxation.
-Overseas income and gains not remitted to the United Kingdom will not be subject to UK tax.
-(Advice needs to be taken if overseas funds are used as collateral for loans brought to the UK or in connection with UK residential property).
+Overseas income and gains not remitted to the United Kingdom will not be subject to UK tax (advice needs to be taken if overseas funds are used as collateral for loans brought to the United Kingdom or in connection with UK residential property).